 Going To The Doctor

-When I was poorly I met a friend for lunch.
+When I was tonsillitis I met a friend for lunch.
 It was silly really, I should have been at home resting but I also needed a change of scenery.
 She told me to go to the Doctors.
 She was right to be honest.
-It was coming up to the weekend and if I didn’t get any better getting hold of antibiotics would have been a problem.
+It was coming up to the weekend and if I didn’t get any better getting hold of tonsillitis antibiotics would have been a problem.
 I was worried about being ill and looking after the children.
 Tonsillitis really isn’t fun with kids about.